 I do not provide medications, but I will refer you to a medical provider if I believe medication would be a helpful adjunct to therapy.

 I am experienced with several evidence based treatments.
 My approach is integrative, and I draw from cognitive behavioral, interpersonal, mindfulness, positive psychology, psychodynamic, and family systems models of treatment.

-I offer short term, goal directed treatment for children and adult women.
-I also offer longer term personal growth oriented treatment for adult women.
-Together we will determine what the correct approach is for you or your child based on your wishes, needs, and current research.
+I offer short term, goal directed treatment as well as longer term growth oriented treatment for adult women.
+Together we will determine what the correct approach is for you based on your wishes, needs, and current research.